ArneGockeln/arnegockelndotcom/index.md

 ---
 ## What are algorithms?

 You can think of an algorithm as a recipe that describes the exact steps needed to solve a problem or reach a goal.
 A programming algorithm describes how to do something and the computer will do it exactly that way every time.
-But first you have to convert the algorithm into a language the computer will understand, like c++ or python.
+But first you have to convert the algorithm into a language the computer will understand, like the programming languages c++ or python.

 In the design process we can write an algorithm as a list of steps using text or as a picture with shapes and arrows called a flowchart.